-The next table shows the distribution by counterparty of the defaulted and impaired exposures of financial assets and contingent risks, as well as their corresponding adjustments for credit risk:
+The next table shows the distribution by counterparty of the defaulted and impaired exposures of financial assets and

-TABLE 17: EU CR1-B - Credit quality of exposures by industry or counterparty types (excluding counterparty credit risk)
+Table 17.
+EU CR1-B - Credit quality of exposures by industry or counterparty types (excluding counterparty credit risk) (Million Euros.
+12-31-18)